anthonyhamilton360/ostickets-prereqs/README.md

 </p>
 <p>
-  Here, we have to provide a path for the php executable.
+  Here, I have to provide a path for the php executable.
 </p>
 <br />